seongminwoo/lucy-xss-filter/README.md

 ## Lucy-XSS : XssFilter, XssPreventer
-Lucy-XSS to provide a defense module of two ways to protect Web applications from XSS attacks.
-Using the Lucy-XSS Filter, it is possible to apply the security policy of the standard.
-Of course if you want, it is possible to change the standard of the company.
-(The current default standard is Navercorp.)
+Lucy-XSS is an open source library of two defense modules to protect Web applications from XSS attacks.
+It supports the rule based security policy.
+Now the policy that Navercorp has is default.

 ## XssFilter
 - Java-based library that supports the method of setting the white-list to protect the web application.